cmdr2/ec2-runner/README.md

 ## What does this do?
 It takes an executable program that you've written, starts a temporary EC2 instance (in your AWS account), runs your program on it, uploads the logs to your S3 bucket, and shows you the log in your command line.

 The EC2 instance is run only for the duration of the program execution, so you can save costs while running pretty massive instance types (especially on high-end GPUs).
-EC2 bills per second of usage, and stopped instances don't get billed (but EBS volumes are billed, which is why you should terminate after a session [see 'Usage strategy']).
+EC2 bills per second of usage, and stopped instances don't get billed (but EBS volumes are billed, which is why you should terminate after a session [see [Usage strategy](#usage-strategy) below]).

-Suitable for when you're developing algorithms that you want to frequently test on high-end specifications (while you're programming), with run times between 2 - 30 minutes.
+Suitable for when you're developing algorithms that you frequently want to test on high-end specifications (while you're programming), with run times between 2 - 30 minutes.
 Anything less or more, you should really think about whether the overhead time-per-invocation or costs are worth it for you.

 Designed for programming -> deploying and running on EC2 -> analyzing the results -> and returning to programming some more, with as little overhead in the programming feedback loop.

 **Note:** this is NOT even close to ready for others to use.
 It contains URLs and paths that are hardcoded for a specific project of mine, but can be generalized (feel free to edit the code).
-See the 'What needs to be done' section below for more info.
+See the [What needs to be done](#what-needs-to-be-done-to-make-this-work-for-everyone) section below for more info.

 ## Commands:
 * `build.sh` - builds Parallel.exe from the Unity Project.